In this tutorial, you will create an Agent and run it within a Network using AgentKit.

 • Agents are the building blocks of AgentKit.
 They are used to call a single model to answer specific questions or perform tasks.

-• Networks are a group of agents that can work together to achieve more complex goals.
+• Networks are groups of agents that can work together to achieve more complex goals.

-The following guides will help you to build more advanced AI Agents:
+The following guides will help you build more advanced AI Agents: